Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 Ich (White Spot Disease)

 Elegant corys can contract ich like any tropical fish.
 As with all armored catfish, they’re more sensitive to common ich medications containing copper or malachite green.
-The heat treatment method (raising temperature to 86°F for 10 to 14 days) is generally the safest approach, though 86°F is above the elegant cory’s preferred range.
+The heat treatment method (raising temperature to 86°F for 10 to 14 days) is the safest approach, though 86°F is above the elegant cory’s preferred range.
 If using medication, dose at half the recommended strength and watch for signs of stress.
 Increasing aeration during treatment is important since warmer water holds less dissolved oxygen.

 Bacterial Infections

 Red blotches on the belly, frayed fins, or cloudy eyes can indicate bacterial infections.
 These are typically secondary to poor water quality, injuries from rough substrate, or stress from incompatible tank mates.
 The fix is almost always improving water quality first.
 Consistent water changes, clean substrate, and stable parameters resolve most mild infections.
-Severe cases may need broad-spectrum antibacterial treatment formulated for catfish.
+Severe cases need broad-spectrum antibacterial treatment formulated for catfish.

 General Prevention